OctopusDeploy/blog/blog/2018-10/selenium/17-running-tests-against-browserstack/run-tests-against-selenium.md

 ![](./image6.png)

-Under the Configuration tab you will see a field that says Environment Variables.
+Under the Configuration tab you will see a field called `Environment Variables`.
 Click the button to the right of this field.

 ![](./image7.png)

 Enter the environment variables in the dialog, and save the changes.
-Click the OK button twice to save the changes.
+Click the `OK` button twice to save the changes.

 ![](./image8.png)